kriselers/dotfiles/iterm2/readme.md

 # Settings and Color Settings for iTerm2

-If running `install.sh`, these commands are automatically ran.
+If running `install.sh`, these commands are run automatically.
 If you're here just to copy iTerm2 settings, then you'll run these yourself.

 ```bash
 # Specify the preferences directory